3 Key Domains and 6 Segments to Noodle On For Success

 A Charter is essential to help you start your project off on the right foot.
 Doing a charter can save you time, money, effort, even before you get started, and gives you respect amongst those who are helping you, that you have thought through most of the pieces ahead of time

-Use our MPM model visualization model, with its components organized around the parts of leading the project and people, controlling the outcomes and costs, and setting up the steps and timing for the project implementation, to help you structure your charter and make sure you have thought through everything; before you get started.
+Use the MPM model visual, with its components organized around the parts of leading the purpose and people, overseeing the outcomes and costs, and thinking through your approach and timing, to help you structure your charter and make sure you have at least thought through most aspects before you get started.

 Action Steps / Apply This Knowledge

-1. Go through the parts of the model and the segments in the MPM model leaves and fill out one or two sentences for each for your current project and see if any new options, ideas or concerns surface.
+1. Go through the parts of the model and the segments in the MPM model and fill out one or two sentences for each of the pieces for your current project and see if any new options, ideas or concerns surface.

 INITIATE -Charter-Components